franko/gsl-shell/doc/user-manual/graphics.rst

    .. method:: set(x, y)

-      Set the position where the test is diplayed.
+      Set the position where the test is displayed.
 It corresponds to the bottom left corner of the text.

 .. function:: textshape(x, y, text, size)